STEM Architecture and Construction

 States' Career Clusters: Architecture & Construction

-California Industry sector(s): Engineering and Design; Building Trades and Construction
+California Industry sector(s): Engineering and Architecture; Building and Construction Trades

 Grade Target: 11

 Standards Addressed: Detailed documentation of alignment with Common Core, NGSS, C3 or CTE Standards provided

 Professional Development Requirements/Recommendations: LEARNING MANAGEMENT SYSTEM TRAINING REQUIRED.
 Other training available, including 4-day orientation training for instructors, career counselors and administrators.
 Summer 4-day Stem Instructor Training Boot Camp available for lead instructors.
 Online STEM Instructor Mentor Program also available.

 Organization/Publisher: STEM Academy

 Usage Restrictions: Must contract with STEM Academy in order to use curriculum.